Electrocardiography: 12-lead ECG

 Two types of electrodes in common use are a flat paper-thin sticker and a self-adhesive circular pad.

 The former are typically used in a single ECG recording while the latter are for continuous recordings as they stick longer.

 Each electrode consists of an electrically conductive electrolyte gel and a silver/silver chloride conductor.

-The gel typically contains potassium chloride – sometimes silver chloride as well – to permit electron conduction from the skin to the wire and to the electrocardiogram.
+The gel typically contains potassium chloride – sometimes silver chloride as well – to permit electron conduction from the skin to the wire and to the electrocardiograph.

 Virtual electrode

 The virtual electrode is used to obtain useful measurements from the precordial leads, and also allows the creation of the augmented limb leads.

 The virtual electrode is known as Wilson's central terminal (WCT).
 For the precordial leads, WCT is formed by averaging the three standard limb leads (I, II, and III):